lonelydev/caloohpay/README.md

 Development, testing, contributor workflow and git-hook guidance has moved to [CONTRIBUTING.md](CONTRIBUTING.md).
 Please read that document for detailed setup and contribution instructions, including how to run tests, lint, generate docs, and prepare a pull request.

+Note on ESLint configuration: this project uses ESLint v9 with a flat config file located at `eslint.config.cjs` (instead of legacy `.eslintrc.json`).
+If you need to adjust lint rules or add new shareable configs, update `eslint.config.cjs` and run `npm run lint` to validate your changes.

 ## 🔧 Troubleshooting

 ### Common Issues